gvwilson/sdxjs/layout-engine/index.md

 ::: continue
 These `render` methods do exactly the same thing, so we have each one call a shared function that does the actual work.
-If we were building this code for real, we would go back and create a class called `Cell` with this `render` method, then derive our original easy-mode `Block`, `Row`, and `Col` classes from that.
+If we were building a real layout engine, a cleaner solution would be to go back and create a class called `Cell` with this `render` method, then derive our `Block`, `Row`, and `Col` classes from that.
+In general,
+if two or more classes need to be able to do something, we should add a method to do that to their lowest common ancestor.
 :::

-Once we have rendering in place, our simpler tests are a little easier to read, though we still had to draw things on graph paper to figure out our complex ones:
+Our simpler tests are a little easier to read once we have rendering in place, though we still had to draw things on paper to figure out our complex ones:

 <%- include('/inc/keep.html', {file: 'test/test-rendered.js', key: 'large'}) %>